 Allen Ashley is an award-winning editor and prize-winning poet.
 His most recent book is an updated, revised version of his novel “The Planet Suite” (Eibonvale Press, 2016).
 He works as a creative writing tutor with six groups running across north London.

 Alyson lives in West Yorkshire with her family, including 4 rescue animals.
 She teaches creative writing classes and works part time as an editor/proof reader.
-She is one of the writers in ‘Women in Horror Annual 2’, (2017); and 'DeadCades' and 'Trembling with Fear' (2018).
+She is one of the writers in ‘Women in Horror Annual 2’, (2017) and 2018's 'DeadCades' and 'Trembling with Fear' (2018).
 Her flash fiction can be read widely online at TubeFlash, zeroflash, Horror Tree, Horror Scribes, Coffin Bell journal, Ellipsis 2 and in several Siren's Calls ezines.
 Her debut collection of flash, 'Badlands' is available to buy on amazon.
-She tweets @AlysonFaye2.
+She loves noir films.

 Anna won the InkTears Flash Fiction prize in 2017 and the TSS competition in 2016.
 Her fable Big Blue Eyes is one of ten winners of Word Factory’s Fables Competition.
 She was also published by the National Flash Fiction anthologies, Spelk Fiction, Café Aphra, Reflex Fiction, Spontaneity and Firefly magazines.

 Annie’s first novel ‘York Ferry’ won the 2016 Rubery Award in Fiction.
 Her other books are ‘Lily in the Desert: Stories’ and ‘And Darkness was under his feet: stories of a family’, a winner of the Litchfield Review Award in Short Fiction.
 Her story, ‘Sex and the Piano’, won the Knuthouse Award in Music in 2016 and in 2018, Annie won second prize in the London Independent Story Prize.